MiKTeX/miktex/README.md

 MiKTeX is also a scalable TeX distribution (["Just enough TeX"](https://miktex.org/kb/just-enough-tex)):

-- you have the option to start with MiKTeX executables and some configuratio files
+- you have the option to start with MiKTeX executables and some configuration files
 - in the course of authoring your documents, only necessary LaTeX packages, fonts etc. will be downloaded and installed